 Top of the line is what is required.

 Get a top of the line processor to go with your top of the line GPU.
 As with all of these components, they’re always getting better so the best of the best right now might not be top of the list in a few months.
 Presently, game developers consider the AMD Ryzen 3000 series processors to be your dream CPU.
 Look into the number of cores you need (8?) and ensure multi-threading is handled well.
 Bottom line: there is no such thing as too much power.
-Even the latest free spins online casino slot games all feature high end 3D animations which need big processing power to generate (see examples).

 The more RAM the better!
 Game developers (and other devs) often have a million high powered application instances running at once, all doing different things, plus 40 different browser tabs open.
 More RAM means you’re able to do this.
 Try 16GB, even though 8 should be enough – it’s not that much more expensive.